March 09, 2022 7 min read

 How to maintain full-grain leather?

-The most essential and underlooked part of the maintenance of full grain leather is the storage.
-Leather jackets, shoes, etc are often kept by the fireplace, radiator, or hairdryer.
+The most essential and overlooked part of the maintenance of full-grain leather is the storage.
+Leather jackets, shoes, etc., are often kept by the fireplace, radiator, or hairdryer.
 This can seriously damage the fibers in the leather.
 It is always advisable to keep your full-grain leather in humid conditions and even steam it once in a while.
 If you own a shoe, bag, or jacket, simply wipe it clean with a cloth.
 Leather conditioners, shampoo, and wax are all available these days to maintain the quality of your leather product.
 However, whenever you buy a new leather care product it is advisable to first test it on an inconspicuous patch to check if it is altering the natural blush of your leather.

 How to protect full-grain leather?